Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

 The AVS JumpBox deployment creates a secure Windows virtual machine with the necessary networking components to connect to and manage your Azure VMware Solution (AVS) Private Cloud.
 This deployment includes:

 * A Windows Server VM with 4 vCPUs and 8GB memory (B-series burstable VM)
+* System-assigned Managed Identity for secure access to Azure resources
 * Auto-shutdown at 7PM UTC daily to save costs
 * Virtual network with VM, Bastion, and Gateway subnets
 * Azure Bastion for secure access to the VM (no public IP on the VM)